-There is a variety of options when it comes to education in China, and expats can send their children to schools in the public, private or international sectors.
+There is a variety of options when it comes to education in China, and expats can choose to send their children to a public, private or international school.
 Homeschooling is another popular choice for expats, as well as some locals.

 Public schools in China

 Foreigners occasionally choose to send their children to public schools in China, particularly in the early preschool years.
 Western families are becoming more comfortable with the idea of permanence in the Far East, and some want their children to become as well assimilated as possible.

 Pre-school in China is not compulsory, but generally lasts three years.
 Primary education covers six years of schooling, and children start at the age of six.
 Secondary school also lasts six years.
 Children can attend either an academic high school or a vocational high school.

 As is often the case, some state schools in China are better than others.
 Overall, the best schools offer a high standard of education and, in many cases, are more competitive and more rigorous than the public options in an expat’s home country.

 Foreigners who choose this option should be aware that Chinese schools don't have second language programmes.
 All lessons and coursework are in Chinese, with few concessions made for foreign students.
 School days are also long, and the teaching style tends to centre less around critical thinking and more on teaching by rote.